 Here are a few other blog posts which may be of interest to those discussing the implications of different decisions with parents-to-be.

 Then, a few years ago, I illustrated one of the above blog posts with this rather colourful picture, which is actually a molecular model of bacterial cytoplasm.
-A certain couple of midwives who are interested in the microbiome asked if I had knitted that.
+A couple of midwives who are interested in the microbiome asked if I had knitted that.
 And no, my attention span is too short to knit anything that big!
-But it did start me thinking.
+But it did start me thinking…

 I realised that it might be quite useful to have a friendly bacteria in my bag as a conversation starter.
 Something to use as a way of engaging people in discussion about these recent advances in our knowledge.
 A conversation starter, if you like.
 So I took myself into the garden with a cup of tea that afternoon and knitted the first of an entire friendly family of bifidobacterium infantis.
 The friendly kind of bacteria that babies need.
+They’re in the pic on the right.

 How to use bacteria in childbirth education